mefrem/mefrem.github.io/_pages/about.md

 ## About

-A question I keep returning to: what's the most important thing to do in a world where AI has made intelligence and labor abundant?
+What's left for humans to do after AI makes marginal cost of intelligence (and soon physical labor) zero?

+My favorite answer is to become more human.
+And what that means more than ever after AI outcompetes us in intelligence and strength is to ["be more wise."](https://www.youtube.com/watch?v=NT55aMb1rw0) Make good decisions.
+Know what decisions there even are.
+Take extra good care of yourself.
+Know how to.
+Take extra good care of others.
+Know what even means (for me, it's a particular kind of attention you pay, full of presence and wonder).

-My answer, for now, is to help people become more fully human.
-I'm an AI engineer working in the [Alpha School](https://www.alpha.school/) ecosystem — schools that condense academic learning to two hours a day and give kids their time back, so they can develop real skills, find what they love, and learn how to live.
+I'm an AI engineer working in the [Alpha School](https://www.alpha.school/) ecosystem — schools that condense academic learning to two hours a day and give kids their time back.
+They wind up doing cool stuff like learn life skills, start businesses, discover who they are.

-My work sits at the intersection of artificial intelligence, learning design, emotional intelligence, and human flourishing.
+In my free I meditate, have a bunch of conversations, practice relating skillfully, and work out -- almost at a straddle planche.
+I live in Austin, TX.
+Love it here.

+My work sits involves building courses for the kids at Alpha, using agentic AI, implementing learning science.
+I love that, too.

 ---